OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 ...
 - [ ] Create Website!!
 ...
-Flow
-- [ ] Colour Comparison
-    - [ ] Figure out flow for individual and multiple images
-    - [ ] Implement flow for individual and multiple images ...
-Image Swatch Analysis
-    - [ ] How do we handle non-direct matches?
-Like a list of similar colours?
-    - [ ] Add multi-select image option like Instagram.
-    - [ ] The "swatch" we have will be the "minimum palette" ???
-...
-- Multi-select.
-    - [ ] Top left button on each image to delete them from the list.
-    - [ ] Fix button states on different states.
-...
 - [ ] ColourComparisonView & Widget
     - [ ] Add Widget of some swatch

 ### Wave 2.2
-- [ ] Palette of the Greats
-    - [ ] Information on: birth date to death date
-- [ ] Multi-selectGroup the colours in MinimumPalette like we do in colour selection
 - [ ] ???
 - [ ] ???
 - [ ] ???